hybridgroup/gort/README.md

    0.0.1

 COMMANDS:
-   scan		Scan for connected devices on Serial, USB, or Bluetooth ports arduino	Install avrdude, and upload sketches to your Arduino bluetooth	Scan, pair, unpair bluetooth devices.
-Establishes serial to Bluetooth connection. help, h	Shows a list of commands or help for one command
+   scan   Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth  Scan, pair, unpair bluetooth devices.
+Establishes serial to Bluetooth connection. arduino  Install avrdude, and upload sketches to your Arduino spark  Upload sketches to your Spark digispark  Upload sketches to your Digispark crazyflie  Configure your Crazyflie klaatu barada nikto help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --version, -v  print the version
    --help, -h   show help
 ```

 Scan for connected serial devices: